kvalinc/KvalCAM-API-Examples/README.md

 * Listening to a serial port COM channel to load a door job by name into the KvalCAM editor (serial port is commonly used by barcode and QR code readers)

 ## Python Example
-The python code shows some simple HTTP JSON requests utilizing the python standard libraries.
+The python code shows some simple HTTP JSON requests to the API utilizing the python standard libraries.

 # Links
 [Kval Website](https://www.kvalinc.com/)